[Originally published: January 29, 2020. Updated: September 22, 2021.]

 But last November/December as winter approached, a steady increase in cases in the U.S. was becoming what some described as a third wave (or, maybe, a third peak), if not a continuation of a single wave that started in the spring and never stopped.
 As cold weather drove more people indoors, many government officials around the country halted some of the plans they had to reopen, implementing new restrictions that included curfews, limiting the number of people who could gather indoors, and establishing mask mandates.

-But in 2021, the picture looks more hopeful as more people are vaccinated.
 The idea is that if enough people are protected either because they have had the disease or they’ve been vaccinated, herd immunity will start to protect even those people who have not been infected.
 While the timeline for herd (or population) immunity is still uncertain, researchers believe we will likely not reach it any time soon.
+And experts are concerned that outbreaks of the Delta variant could affect overall progress.

 3. Infection prevention is key

-Now that everyone in the United States who is 16 and older is eligible to be vaccinated (or 12 and older for the Pfizer vaccine), the CDC is working with partners across the country to make sure everyone has the information they need and ensure that cost is not a barrier.
-(Researchers are still testing the vaccines in clinical trials for children, and Moderna and Johnson and & Johnson aren’t authorized to administer vaccines to adolescents younger than 16 at this time.)
-Information on where to get the vaccine, including which sites have doses available, is available through a CDC tool called VaccineFinder.
-Millions of people are still waiting for a vaccine, and the government is working to keep up with the demand.
+Now that everyone in the United States who is 16 and older is eligible to be vaccinated (or 12 and older for the Pfizer vaccine), the CDC is working with partners across the country to make sure everyone has the information they need.
+Researchers are still testing the vaccines in clinical trials for children, and Moderna and Johnson & Johnson aren’t authorized to administer vaccines to adolescents younger than 16 at this time.

 - Wash hands with soap and water for at least 20 seconds.
 Dry them thoroughly with an air dryer or clean towel.
 If soap isn’t available, use a hand sanitizer with at least 60% alcohol.